venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 <br>

 ### Structure of a Basic Flask Web App
-<p>The folder structure of a basic flask web application will look like the following: </p>
+<p>Before jumping into the implementation details, I would like to show how the file structure of a basic flask web application will look like: </p>
 <img src="/folder_structure.jpg" alt="folder structure img">

 * #### app.py